Siding Options for the Home

 Wood Composition - such as those made of oriented strand board (OSB) or chipboard, have experienced a

 waning in popularity over recent years.
-Pressed and molded into an artifical woodgrain surface texture, they are factory primed.
+Pressed and molded into an artificial woodgrain surface texture, they are factory primed.

-Weaker than other wood siding alternatives, these are likely ot have shorter lifespans, higher maintenance/finish requirements
+Weaker than other wood siding alternatives, these are likely to have shorter lifespans, higher maintenance/finish requirements

 and some have been the subject of premature failure by some brands.

-Wood & Clapboard Siding - depending on the wood species, can for 30 years
+Wood & Clapboard Siding - depending on the wood species can last for 30 years

 or more, provided a proper installation and protective coatings at regular

 intervals.
-Typically clapboard or "lap siding" peices are turned with custom knives however, which makes the more standardized
+Typically clapboard or "lap siding" pieces are turned with custom knives, however.
+This makes the more standardized

 profiles appealing, since future replacement could mean custom runs at the mill.

-Painted or stained, clapboard form a beautiful part of the outer home.
+Painted or stained, clapboard forms a beautiful part of the outer home.

 Other Exterior/Weather Considerations:

-Vertical panels, including T-111 panels - promoite standardized installation.
+Vertical panels, including T-111 panels - promote standardized installation.

-An unsuspected downside though is that the dimensions that normally come in 4 X 8 sections,
+An unsuspected downside is that the dimensions that normally come in 4 X 8 sections,

 leave horizontal seams on taller areas.
 While other sidings, such as fiber cement